Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-Although the $\mathcal{P}$ versus $\mathcal{NP}$ question was formally defined in the 1970s, there were previous inklings of the problems involved.
-A mention of the underlying problem occurred in a $1956$ letter written by K.~G\"{o}del to J.~von~Neumann.
-G\"{o}del asked whether theorem-proving could be solved in quadratic or linear time (see \cite{Har89}).
-We also note that, besides the classical version of the question, there is one expressed in terms of the field of complex numbers, which has attracted the interest of the mathematics community \cite{BCSS98}.
+Although the precise statement of the $\mathcal{P}$ versus $\mathcal{NP}$ question was formally defined in the $1970$s in his seminal paper \cite{Coo71} by Cook, there were previous inklings of the problems involved (see \cite{A1}).
+A mention of the underlying problem occurred in a $1956$ letter written by K. G\"{o}del to J. von Neumann.
+G\"{o}del asked whether theorem-proving could be solved in quadratic or linear time (see e.g., \cite{Har89}).
+It is worth paying attention that, besides the classical version of the question, there is a version expressed in terms of the field of complex numbers, which has attracted the interest of the mathematics community \cite{BCSS98}.